freifunk-berlin/firmware/README.md

   * you do not have to remember your IP to get access
 * change default lan ip address to 192.168.42.1/24
   * avoids network collisions
-  * this is also used in OpenWRT failsafe
+  * this is also used in OpenWrt failsafe
 * one dhcp network for APs and lan (bridged)
 * remove of autoipv6 and use of ULA ipv6 prefixes
 * default dns servers: